GNOME/tinysparql/docs/reference/libtracker-sparql/sparql-and-tracker.md

 ## Syntax extensions

-Tracker offers some SPARQL syntax extensions.
+TinySPARQL offers some SPARQL syntax extensions.
 These predate the existence of SPARQL 1.1 and stay for legacy reasons.
 These extensions should be used sparingly, if at all.